 1. Pack what you know are your MUST HAVE supplies for the cabin and don’t take a chance that they won’t be available.

-For example, if you have kids who think s’mores are the BEST thing about the vacation, I would be sure to have long roasting sticks — because we’ve been to more than one cabin/campsite where the grounds crew keeps the area SO clean that you can’t find a good roasting stick just lying around.
+For example, if you have kids who think s’mores are the BEST thing about the vacation, I would be sure to have long campfire roasting sticks.
+We’ve been to more than one cabin/campsite where the grounds crew keeps the area SO clean that you can’t find a good roasting stick just lying around.

 Think about things like: